triton-inference-server/fil_backend/notebooks/README.md

 ## Run the Triton Inference Server container

-**Note:** Due to a bug in release 21.07, Triton's `model_analyzer` cannot be used with the FIL backend until 21.08 is finalized. **Until then, you will need to build locally rather than pulling a pre-built container.** In the meantime, please follow [the instructions](https://github.com/triton-inference-server/fil_backend#building-locally) in the top-level README to build a development version of the 21.08 release.
+**Note:** Due to a bug in release 21.07, Triton's `model_analyzer` cannot be used with the FIL backend.
+If you wish to use the model analyzer, please use release 21.08 or later.

 Before running the container, clone the repository and then run the container: